 When Should You See a Physical Therapist?

-Earlier than is common now - which is usually after surgery, or after seeing a doctor about a pain you’ve had for a while.
+Earlier than is common now.
+Typically it’s after surgery, or after seeing a doctor about a pain you’ve had for a while.

 What does early look like in my vision?